-Our school aim is to have a minimum 95% attendance.
+Our school aim is for all our students to have a minimum 95% attendance.

 We aim to meet our obligations with regards to school attendance by:

 - Promoting good attendance and reducing absence, including persistent absence

 - Ensuring every student has access to full-time education to which they are entitled

 - Acting early to address patterns of absence